node-organic/webpack-organic-webcell-configurator/README.md

 #### options

 * `dnaSourcePaths` - Array, holds full paths to dna source directories to load
 * `selectBranch` - String, dot notated branch path to select for inclusion into the bundle.
 Leave undefined to use the whole dna.
+* `transformBranch` - Function, optional.
+Used to transform async selected branch.
+Has signature `async function transformBranch (selectedBranch)` resolving to a DNA branch to be bundled.
 * `buildBranch` - String, branch name within selected dna to transform any organelle `source` property paths as `require`s
 * `exportName` - String, defaults to `window.DNA` value which will be used to globally provide the bundled DNA